jengelhart0/csci3081_flashphoto/README.md

 And that this command will report 0 errors found.
 You will be evaluated on an all-or-nothing basis for this part of the project, so take care to do this.
-This will NOT catch everything that is needed for Google C++ style, so reference to the manual and the list above.
+This will NOT catch everything that is needed for Google C++ style, so refer to the manual and the list above.
 Other tools are available that can check more than cpplint--see John for details if you would like to incorporate more automated checking into your workflow.